zhangbsn-gt/developer.gov.sg/collections/_technologies/sensor-platforms-and-internet-of-things/smartgym.md

 SmartGym also utilises a motion sensor to detect inclination.
 The sensors are placed in a non-intrusive manner with small modifications to ensure that they can be fitted onto different types of treadmills from different manufacturers.
 The sensors are also able to track the distance covered by the user, as well as the total altitude gained throughout the run.
-The exercise data from the weight stack machine and treadmill sensors can also be combined to calculate the number of calories burnt.
+The exercise data from the weight stack machine and treadmill sensors can also be combined to calculate the number of calories burned.

 <figure style="text-align: center">
   <img